seldon/scrapy/docs/topics/request-response.rst

     .. attribute:: Response.body

         The body of this Response.
-Keep in mind that Response.body is always a bytes object.
+Keep in mind that :attr:`Response.body` is always a bytes object.
 If you want the unicode version use :attr:`TextResponse.text` (only available in :class:`TextResponse`
         and subclasses).

         This attribute is read-only.
-To change the body of a Response use :meth:`replace`.
+To change the body of a :class:`Response` use :meth:`replace`;

     .. attribute:: Response.request